dabeaz/llvm-py/doc/types.md

 title: Types
 ---

 Types are what you think they are.
-A instance of `llvm.core.Type`, or one of its derived classes, represent a type. llvm-py does not use as many classes to represent types as does LLVM itself.
-Some types are represented using `llvm.core.Type` itself and the rest are represented using derived classes of `llvm.core.Type`.
-As usual, an instance is created via one of the static methods of `Type`.
-These methods return an instance of either `llvm.core.Type` itself or one of its derived classes.
+A instance of [llvm.core.Type][], or one of its derived classes, represent a type. llvm-py does not use as many classes to represent types as does LLVM itself.
+Some types are represented using [llvm.core.Type][] itself and the rest are represented using derived classes of [llvm.core.Type][].
+As usual, an instance is created via one of the static methods of [Type][llvm.core.Type].
+These methods return an instance of either [llvm.core.Type][] itself or one of its derived classes.

 The following table lists all the available types along with the static